jothepro/doxygen-awesome-css/README.md

 I really like how the doxygen html-documentation is structured!
 But IMHO it looks a bit outdated.

-This theme is an attemt to update the visuals of doxygen without changing it's overall layout.
+This theme is an attemt to update the visuals of doxygen without changing it's overall layout too much.

 ## Features